sixhobbits/hugoblog/content/posts/fake-it-till-you-make-it-ethics.md

 ## New topics

-### Today's (wasn't from list)
+* **Today's**: (wasn't from list)

-### Enjoyment vs Satisfaction
-*Satisfaction is deeper and usually caused by things you don't enjoy.
+* **Enjoyment vs Satisfaction**: *Satisfaction is deeper and usually caused by things you don't enjoy.
 Language is imprecise and people make Bad Life Choices because they don't think about what words mean, or have clear mental concepts for specific words*